BSH VOLUNTEER TESTIMONY

 Current BSH volunteer vacancies

-The Finance, Audit and Risk Committee is seeking to recruit two committee members.
+The Finance Committee is seeking to recruit two committee members.

-The Finance, Audit and Risk Committee is responsible for reviewing and overseeing the financial management of the BSH.
+The Finance Committee is responsible for reviewing and overseeing the financial management of the BSH.
 As part of its responsibilities, it will examine the Society's financial strategy and budget and make recommendations to the Trustee Board.

 The committee assess the performance of the project against the budget and agree upon and monitor action plans where remedial measures are required.